NFL TV Ratings For The Conference Championships, The Results Are In

 — Kirk & Callahan (@KirkAndCallahan) January 25, 2018

-Fox Sports Radio host Clay Travis further outlined the ratings shortfall for the NFL, while noting at the same time that the college football playoffs made double-digit gains, and NBA ratings are up, as he explained on the Outkick the Coverage blog.
+Fox Sports Radio host Clay Travis further outlined the ratings shortfall for the NFL, while noting that the college football playoffs made double-digit gains, and NBA ratings are up, as he explained on the Outkick the Coverage blog.

 “The AFC and NFC title games hit a nine-year low when you combine total viewers for both games.
 More alarmingly for the NFL, the ratings have declined nearly 20% for those games since 2014…Audiences aren’t abandoning all of sports this year, they’re just abandoning the NFL.”